-Overall, a slightly lower proportion of 3 and 4 year olds in Kingston are accessing their entitlement to early education funding.
-A time series analysis shows that normally the proportion of children accessing EEF in Kingston is above the regional average, but below the national averages.
-The 2015 data, however, shows that there is a lower proportion of children accessing EEF in Kingston (89.0%) than the national take up of 96% and a regional take up of 90%.
+Overall, a high proportion of 3 and 4 year olds in Richmond are accessing their entitlement to early education funding.
+A time series analysis shows that the proportion of 3 and 4 year olds accessing funded early education is consistently above the regional and national averages.
+Statistics from spring 2015 show that 98% of 3 and 4 year olds in Richmond were benefitting from funded early education, compared to a national take up of 96% and a regional take up of 90%.